defold/doc/docs/en/manuals/gui-layouts.md

 Portrait
 : 720 pixels wide and 1280 pixels high

+Device models
+: None

 For devices with an aspect ratio of 16:9 these profiles are probably enough.
 Even if the actual physical dimensions of the screen are higher or lower, the engine will automatically select the a profile that is closest.

+The device models qualifier is a comma separated string where a display profile can be targeted against one or more specific device models.
+Adding for example `"iPhone10"` to the device model qualifier means that the profile will only be eligible for selection for devices **starting with** that same string, for example `iPhone10,3` and `iPhone10,6`.

 If you need to alter the default profiles, simply copy the built in file to a new place within your project or create a new file, then change the setting in `project.settings` so the engine knows which profiles-file to use:

 ![Project settings](images/layouts/layouts_project_settings.png)